haybb/Medical-Blockchain/cryptographie/infos/server.md

 Here are defintions and explanations about all the files that will be used by the server.

+## To start the server
+The only file used to start the server is the one named "server.py".
+Do not run another one.
+Run the file in a terminal.
+You can specify the **absolute** path to the directory where you want data to be stored.
+In order to work, this file should already exist.

+---

 ## Files that can be modified by a user
 ### config.json
 This file is used to configurate the server.
 It is in JSON format.